arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-… will generate numbers with at most 3 decimal digits.
+… generates numbers with at most 3 decimal digits.

 ### Credit Card Number